FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

 - The application now <span class="highlight">properly handles launching on secondary monitors</span> (previously failed to calculate window borders).

 If you find any other bugs or have any feature requests, please let me know!
-The best way to reach me is via <a href="mailto:tom@skeletom.net?subject=Tactical Desktop Action Bug Report">Email</a> <span class="highlight fa fa-sm fa-envelope"></span>, but my DMs are open on most platforms, too!
+The best way to reach me is via <a href="mailto:tom@skeletom.net?subject=Tactical Desktop Action Bug Report">Email</a>, but my DMs are open on most platforms, too!

 ---

 ## Behind The Scenes

 Now for the part of the blog post where I go in to excruciating detail about the work behind getting this update out the door.
 The new features might look rather mundane, but there was a lot of learning involved.

 ## YouTube Alerts
-### A Brief Summary of Network Protocols
+### A Brief Summary of Network Protocols: Socket To 'Em
 In the world of networked systems, there are two major protocols for communication: [HTTP](https://en.wikipedia.org/wiki/HTTP) and [WebSocket](https://en.wikipedia.org/wiki/WebSocket).
 You are undoubtedly already familiar with the first, even if you have no engineering background!

 With <span class="highlight">HTTP</span>, the client makes a <span class="highlight">single request</span> to an address, and then waits to receive a <span class="highlight">single response</span> from the server.
 Great for transactional behavior, like asking for a web page!